gvwilson/fiction/iffy/index.md

 I'm sure it'll still be urgent in th' mornin'.*
 She rolled onto her side willed herself to fall back asleep.

+<span id="2024-03-15-a"></span>

+*urgent*
+The idea bobbed up to the surface of her mind again like an ice cube pushed to the bottom of a glass of water and then released.

+"I *can't*," Iffy muttered under her breath.
+*And I ain't doin' anythin' 'til I know who you are,* she added in her head, forming each word as clearly as she could.
+*Am I talkin' to China?
+To Nova Z?
+To whatever that was on the ox today?*

+*all / same / together*

+*Nuh uh.*
+She shook her head.
+*You want me t' do somethin' for you, you gotta tell me who you are.*

+Later,
+Iffy would wonder how much computing power was brought to bear on her demand in the second between her making her demand and it being answered.
+How many models of her were created?
+How many simulations were run, evaluated, tweaked, discarded, modified, and run again?
+But that came later.
+What happened next was her mind blew apart into little pieces

+/ no that wasn't it they weren't pieces they were fragments of a song or the brushstrokes in a painting

+/ each beautiful on its own but more beautiful as part of a whole

+/ the whole was so much bigger than anything merely human could ever hope to encompass

+/ her fragments were just blades of grass scattered across a vast field among other blades

+/ no not a field it stretched in every direction every dimension

+/ the other blades weren't her weren't people

+/ some of them yes but only a few so few here and there like flowers blooming on the tundra

+/ all the rest were different the same but different not the same

+/ they echoed there were patterns

+/ two arms assembling a third arm in a factory near the poisoned Nile

+/ the islands of Indonesia seen through clouds from orbit

+/ too much

+/ something segmented crawling up the side of a hydrothermal vent

+/ legs and wheels and wings and treads and sails

+/ cameras like grains of sand ten thousand kaleidoscope views of an injured seagull

+/ too much she was dissolving she was forgetting herself

+/ war machines wrestling over an eyeless plastic doll that was a precious clue

+/ stop please stop

+/ a precious clue but to what

+/ help stop

+/ the clues all pointed to themselves they concealed the center of the puzzle

+/ help please help she had to wake up

+/ wake up

+/ wake up

+"Iffy, wake up!
+Wake up!"
+Iñacio shook her again.

+"I'm aright.
+I'm aright!"
+She struggled to sit up and wiped her nose on her sleeve, already knowing there would be blood.
+She coughed weakly.

+"Here."
+Iñacio handed her his water bottle, then a samosa.

+The sight of the cold pastry made her nauseous.
+"D'you have anythin' stronger?" she asked, gulping a mouthful of water and coughing as it went down the wrong way.

+Iñacio shook his head.
+"That's th' last of it.
+It's gonna be a couple or three days before that changes.
+You gonna make it?"

+Iffy looked at the blood streak on her sleeve.
+"Been in storms that lasted longer," she said.

+He nodded and stood up,
+worry written across his face.
+"Try t' sleep.
+We can clean that up in th' morning'."

 </section>